 Why some women like GP shared care

-Some women like GP shared care because they’re familiar with their GP, their GP knows their medical history, and the care is usually close to home.
+Some pregnant women like GP shared care because they’re familiar with their GP, their GP knows their medical history, and the care is usually close to home.
 If English is your second language, your GP might speak your first language or use an interpreter and know about your cultural needs.

-A GP who knows you can help you make good choices about your care and your family’s care.
+A GP who knows you and your family can help you make good choices about your care and your family’s care.

 Arranging GP shared care

 If you’re interested in GP shared care, check that your GP offers this service and is accredited with your hospital or other birth setting.
 Or you could check for GPs who offer GP shared care in your area by contacting your local maternity hospital or another birth setting directly.